Income Tax High-Value Transactions: Submit Response under E-campaign

 If you don’t have active e-campaigns or e-verifications, you will get the message – No Compliance Record has been generated for you.

 The Income Tax Department keeps an eye on high-value transactions to stop tax dodging and illegal cash flow.
-To steer clear of trouble, taxpayers have to stick to the income tax rules for high-value transactions.
-Luckily, the Income Tax Compliance portal is a breeze to use.
-You can handle everything online without making a visit to the tax office.
+The Income Tax Compliance portal is easy to use.
+You can handle everything online without having to visit the tax office.
 Just follow the simple steps listed above, and you can submit your response hassle-free and on time.
-Remember, using the Compliance portal is not just a legal must-do, it's also about being a responsible citizen.